Where should I go Gorilla Trekking – Rwanda or Uganda? – Compare

 Uganda is not raising prices and permits remain at 600 USD.
 One thing that will end is discounted permits after November 2017.
 That is the last time you can trek gorillas with a 450 USD permit.

 In order to make sense out of the Confusion of Where Gorilla Trekking is best, we have created the “Ultimate Gorilla Challenge” where you trek Gorillas in both countries and judge for yourself.

-There is a multitude of inaccurate information regarding Gorilla Trekking and Mountain Gorillas in Rwanda and Uganda.
+When Comparing Gorilla Trekking – Uganda with Rwanda you will find a multitude of inaccurate information regarding Gorilla Trekking and Mountain Gorillas in Rwanda and Uganda.
 Forums abound with it, Travel Writers get it wrong, Travel Agencies in Europe, North America, Australia and other parts of the world use old information, wrong facts, and wrong prices and until the recent Permit increase in Rwanda – favored Rwanda.

 We live here – we work here We give you the straight scoop regarding Gorilla Trekking in both Countries.
-Hopefully it will help you to make the choice that is right for you.
+Hopefully, it will help you to make the choice that is right for you.

 Where is the Best Gorilla Trekking – Rwanda or in Uganda?

 This is a question we often receive in an email or in a phone call and that is why we have created this Gorilla Trekking Comparison page from our Perspective as a Tour operator.

 Rwanda has done a terrific job promoting the country and in particular its Mountain Gorillas which is the main tourist draw that Rwanda has.
 It invites journalists from around the world to visit the Land of a Thousand Hills and they paint Rwanda, its scenery and especially its Mountain Gorillas in a positive light endearing the tiny country of Rwanda to the Travel Community around the world.